 WVU is home to the first institute devoted to the study of human memory.
 We have been named the academic arm of the FBI’s Biometric Center of Excellence.
 Our forest scientists cloned the nearly eradicated American chestnut.
-Our scholars are tackling issues related to childhood obesity, clean water, character education, economics.
-They are writing books, winning awards, garnering research funding.
+Our scholars are tackling issues related to childhood obesity, clean water, character education, and economics.
+They are writing books, winning awards, and garnering research funding.

 Because of talented people with big ideas, the WVU academic enterprise is stronger than ever.
 Students are the first beneficiaries; they have the opportunity to learn from and work with leaders in their fields.